datawithdev/content-workflow/content/dc2-bi-metrics-layer.md

 ## Interesting Links
 If you like data and podcasts, Victoriano Izquierdo [@victorianoi}(https://twitter.com/victorianoi) has you covered.
 He has compiled [a list of data podcasts](https://twitter.com/victorianoi/status/1474005721855545351) and their metadata.

+Please do not hesitate to hit 'reply'.
+I would love hearing from you.